2022 Himachal Pradesh Legislative Assembly election

 Legislative Assembly elections were held in Himachal Pradesh on 12 November 2022 to elect 68 members of the Himachal Pradesh Legislative Assembly.
 The votes were counted and the results were declared on 8 December 2022.

 The result was a victory for the Indian National Congress, which returned to power after losing their majority in 2017, continuing a pattern of the incumbent party losing reelection in Himachal Pradesh since 1985.
+Although the popular vote total differed by less than one percentage point, the BJP managed to win only 25 seats.

 Sukhvinder Singh Sukhu became the Chief Minister of Himachal Pradesh whereas Mukesh Agnihotri became Deputy Chief Minister of Himachal Pradesh.

 Background

 The tenure of Himachal Pradesh Legislative Assembly was scheduled to end on 8 January 2023.
 The previous assembly elections were held in November 2017.
 After the election, Bharatiya Janata Party formed the state government, with Jai Ram Thakur becoming chief minister.
 The Indian National Congress became the opposition with Mukesh Agnihotri becoming Leader of Opposition in the Himachal Pradesh Legislative Assembly.